thorsley1/PolicyGradientShampoo/README.md

 ## Some rough research motivations / thoughts
-### Apologies for the ramblingness.
+### These are personal notes.
+Apologies for the ramblingness.
 Feel free to ignore

 The goal of this research repo is to try to move ideas which have been successful in distribution matching - i.e. things trained with cross-entropy loss like supervised / unsupervised learning and notably large scale pretraining - and test them in the case of policy gradients.